Best IT Asset Management Tools in 2026: Compared for Hybrid IT Teams

 Scoring criteria: how we evaluated each tool

-1. Discovery & inventory depth (25%) — How thoroughly does the tool find and catalog assets across on-prem, cloud, virtual, and remote environments?
+How thoroughly does the tool find and catalog assets across on-premises, cloud, virtual, and remote environments?
 Does it use agentless scanning, agents, or both?
+Discovery quality is weighted highest because inaccurate asset data makes every downstream process compliance, change management, security response unreliable.

-3. Integration & ecosystem (20%) — How well does the tool integrate with ITSM platforms (ServiceNow, Jira, Ivanti), cloud providers (AWS, Azure), and other IT operations tools?
-Is the integration bi-directional or one-way?
+How well does the tool integrate with ITSM platforms (ServiceNow, Jira, Ivanti), cloud providers (AWS, Azure), and other IT operations tools?
+Is the integration bi-directional meaning asset data flows both ways or does it only push data in one direction?
+One-way integrations create drift between systems and erode data trust over time.

 ITAM tools at a glance: comparison table